sundaresanRedsco/tesDoc/pages/docs/functions.md

 Information displayed with a table view and its fields are Workspace, Project, Status, Email and Activity  - Enabled user to view and download the records.

-And also the page hasa common teams workspace keyword search option, table has special Dropdown filter for workspace and its project, Calender filter option to view specific duration record, and to download all the logs.
+And also the page has a common terms refresh key button, workspace keyword search option, table has special Dropdown filter for workspace and its project, Calender filter option to view specific duration record, and to download all the logs.

 ## Roles